 The MNO Education & Training Branch now provides a full range of employment training programs and supports for the educational success of all Métis across Ontario beginning in early childhood, continuing through K to 12 to post-secondary education and into adulthood.

 In 2010, the MHRDA program was phased out and replaced with the Aboriginal Skills and Employment Training Strategy (ASETS).
 MNO was successful in applying for funding under the new program and will be receiving $30.6 million over a five year period.

 With one in every four Métis in Ontario under the age of 14, the MNO is poised to play an even more significant role in the development and delivery of education and training programs in the future.
 The MNO and its many partners, including the province, recognize the potential for this growing population of young Métis to play a key role in creating a healthier, more prosperous Ontario.
 This potential will only be realized if young Métis can access to the best skills training and education available.

-The value of the support for the Branch from ASETS goes beyond education and training.
-Because it also provides monetary support for cultural programs, the Branch has helped to build a real sense of pride in Métis citizens.
+The value of the support for the MNO Education & Training from ASETS goes beyond education and training.
+Because it also provides monetary support for cultural programs, the MNO has helped to build a real sense of pride in Métis citizens.
 Armed with the enhanced self-confidence and strong self-esteem these programs fostered, young Métis citizens have uncovered and embraced the will and determination to live a successful life.